MmdDebian/manage-docker-images/README.md

 [!
 Details 1](./files/details1.png)

-# use list option to get all images
+# use list option for get all images
 [!
 Details 2](./files/details2.png)